TOAST-DOCS/Network-Flow-Log/en/overview.md

 ### Terminology

-Describes the resources and terminology used by the flow log service.
+Describes the resources and terminology used by the Flow Log service.

 * flowlog logger: A user-created flow log logger.
 You can set collection intervals, filters, and more.
 * flowlog logging port: The network interface on which collection is actually performed by the user-created flowlog logger.